hzhreal/HTOS/README.md

   NPSSO: The NPSSO token
 - Cd into the directory and run ```pip install -r requirements.txt```
 - Run main.py
-- Do >init in the channel you want the private threads to get created in
+- Do >init in the channel you want the private threads to get created in, the button will work even if you restart the bot because it is a persistent view
 - Enjoy!

 ### Disclaimers